strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_04_backlog.rst

   - Adding/editing parent/child requirements: validation of cycles.

 - Integration with Git repository.
+Make the server commit changes to .sdoc files automatically.
+To a user, provide visibility to what happens under the hood.

 - Section form:

   - ``UID``
+  - Show incoming/outgoing links.
+  - Links between sections and documents.

 - User support - Sign In, Sign Out, Register.